bgeo-gis/mapproxy-docker/README.md

 ### Update tiles

-If the network changes, instead of retiling everything (which is time-consuming), you can update only the modified tiles using:
+If the network changes, instead of retiling everything (which is time-consuming), you can update only the modified tiles using.:

 ```sh
 curl http://localhost:8098/mapproxy/seeding/seed/update?config=ws
 ```
+> **Note:** This only retiles objects that have been updated or created.
+To also consider deleted objects in the Network you'll have to implement the audit schema, log table and the triggers the respective parent tables from Giswater 4.

+> ❗ f you are using the audit schema for deleted objects, make sure to apply a cleanup policy to the log schema to periodically empty the table.

 This endpoint works as follows:

 1. Reads the last seed time (from a full or update seed) from `temp/<project>.time`.